 Some event centers do require payment for parking.
 Ours did not at Kent ShoWare Center by parking across the street in the public parking garage.
 The staff was incredibly helpful and full of smiles.
 It was a smooth and fun evening all the way around.

-If you have a Disney loving family, like I do, I recommend Disney On Ice for a planned family outing.
+If you have a Disney loving family, as I do, I recommend Disney On Ice for a planned family outing.
 I hope your children will be as fascinated as mine were.
 Find your local show, date, times and tickets at DisneyOnIce.com.

 What is a good age for Disney on Ice?
 I think from toddler to adults are perfect for enjoying the entire show.